Contracting is an amazing way of life. When you go out contracting, numerous benefits open up:

 Putting Money Away

 When you’re a contractor, you won’t get paid holidays or sick days.
 This means that in times when you’re not working, you’ll need to have some money put away to cover your household and personal expenses.
 It is recommended that you put away enough funds to cover at least 2 months worth of your household expenditure.
+Here’s a quick article to guide you through planning for those dream holidays and unexpected sick days.

 How to Find Work as a Contractor